Jake-Cormier/ContactForm/readme.md

 # Contact Form

-A serverless contact for for a static websidte
+A serverless contact form for a static websidte

 # Quick Rundown